Erosion and Sediment Control

 Permitees are required to maintain a copy of the SWP2 Plan on the job at all time.
 The SWP2 Plan is intended to be a living document, with changes shown as work proceeds.
 In addition, the permit holder must inspect the site at least once per week and within 24 hours of a ½-inch rainfall event.
 Inspections must be performed by a "Qualified Erosion Control Specialist."
 A "Qualified Erosion Control Specialist” means a person qualified to perform inspections of Erosion and Sediment Control measures.
 Qualified personnel includes a Professional Engineer licensed in the state of Kansas or anyone who has obtained one of the following certifications:

-- Johnson County Certified Erosion Control Inspector through Contractor Licensing Department
+- Johnson County Certified Erosion Control Inspector through Contractor Licensing Department (current List of Johnson County Certified Inspectors)

 - CCIS through Stormwater USA, LLC